gaia-adm/webhook-service/README.md

 Add the hookUrl (see above) to webhooks configuration

 ### Flow
-When webhook data received, the webhook token is validated.
+When webhook data received, the API token and Webhook token are validated.
-If WH token is valid (e.g., existing in the system):
+If both are valid (e.g., existing in the system):
-  - tenantId is added to HTTP headers of the request
+  - tenantId header is added to HTTP headers of the request
+  - gaiaReceived header is added to HTTP headers of the request (ISO 8601 date/time, where the data is received)
   - ES _bulk API metadata is created (index - gaia_tenantId, type - eventType.datasource) and added before the webhook data; metadata is followed by a new line delimiter, as _bulk API requires
   - message is published to ES EventsIndexer queue while updated request headers are set as the message header